openwrt/packages/net/travelmate/files/README.md

 * strong LuCI-Support with builtin interface wizard and a wireless station manager
 * fast uplink connections
 * support all kinds of uplinks, incl. hidden and enterprise uplinks
-* trigger- or automatic-mode support, the latter one is the default and checks the existing uplink connection regardless of ifdown event trigger actions every n seconds
-* checks continuously the signal quality for conditional uplink (dis-) connections
+* continuously checks the existing uplink connection (quality), e.g. for conditional uplink (dis-) connections
 * captive portal detection with internet online check and a 'heartbeat' function to keep the uplink connection up & running
 * support of devices with multiple radios
 * procd init and hotplug support
 * runtime information available via LuCI & via 'status' init command
 * status & debug logging to syslog
+* optional: the LuCI frontend shows the WiFi QR codes from all configured Access Points.
+It allows you to connect your Android or iOS devices to your router’s WiFi using the QR code

 ## Prerequisites
 * [OpenWrt](https://openwrt.org), tested with the stable release series (17.01.x) and with the latest OpenWrt snapshot
 * iwinfo for wlan scanning, uclient-fetch for captive portal detection
+* optional: qrencode 4.x for QR code support

 ## Installation & Usage
 * download the package [here](https://downloads.openwrt.org/snapshots/packages/x86_64/packages)
 * install 'travelmate' (_opkg install travelmate_)
 * configure your network:
     * recommended: use the LuCI frontend with builtin interface wizard and a wireless station manager
-    * manual: see detailed configure steps below
+    * manual: see detailed configuration steps below
     * at least you need one configured AP and one STA interface

 ## LuCI travelmate companion package